 Note: Make sure you only enter the dataset name, not the full dataset id

 With those details in, you can go on to Create Connection.
 This is where you are granting MetaRouter the ability to interface with your GCP account using that service account JSON.
 Under Friendly Name, enter in your connection name (e.g. Production GCP Connection).
 Then, copy the contents of that service account JSON file into the field for Google Cloud Auth JSON.
 Once that is completed, hit Save at the bottom of the form.

 That's it!
 You'll now be receiving a live stream of data from your application into your BigQuery dataset.

 If you run into any issues using this or any of our destinations, feel free to reach out to us at email@example.com.
 Happy routing!

-Your Bigquery Database will need to be free to receive traffic from our IP Addresses:
+Your BigQuery Database will need to be free to receive traffic from our IP Address:

-220.127.116.11.
-Please ensure that if you are restircting traffic, to allow access from those IPs for proper loading of data.
+18.104.22.168.
+Please ensure that if you are restricting traffic, to allow access from this IP address for proper loading of data.

 We infer data types based on the value of the data that we receive.
 For instance, a

 sent_at field will be inferred as a timestamp, the text "red" as a string, etc.

 If you would like to explicitly declare data types or perform other customizations for data that is loaded into BigQuery, please reach out to firstname.lastname@example.org.